|

 Loading...
-A long way down (2005)by Nick Hornby
+A Long Way Down (2005)by Nick Hornby

 ...Hornby doesn't confuse the simplicity of this thought with the impossibility of sometimes living it.
 For all his light touches, he is never superficial enough to suggest that these lives that have fallen apart, in four of the millions of ways lives may do so, can easily be patched up and renewed.
 Whatever limited consolations the book's survivors find in each other, Hornby resists melodramatic resolutions or glorious moments of redemption, and he doesn't smuggle away or refute all the reasons his characters took with them to the rooftop where they met, the ones that urged them toward the edge rather than down to the ground the slow way, back into the world.

-Amazon.com Product Description (ISBN 0140287027, Paperback)The story is written in the first-person narrative from the points of view of the four main characters, Martin, Maureen, Jess and JJ.
-These four strangers happen to meet on the roof of a high building called Topper's House in London on New Year's Eve, each with the intent of committing suicide.
-Their plans for death in solitude are ruined when they meet.
-The novel recounts their misadventures as they decide to come down from the roof alive - however temporarily that may be.(retrieved from Amazon Thu, 14 Feb 2013 13:38:22 -0500) Meet Martin, JJ, Jess, and Maureen.
+Meet Martin, JJ, Jess, and Maureen.
 Four people who come together on New Year's Eve: a former TV talk show host, a musician, a teenage girl, and a mother.
 Three are British, one is American.
 They encounter one another on the roof of Topper's House, a London destination famous as the last stop for those ready to end their lives.
-This is a tale of connections made and missed, punishing regrets, and the grace of second chances.… (more) |
+This is a tale of connections made and missed, punishing regrets, and the grace of second chances.
+No library descriptions found. |

 |